-- You must be logged in to the K2 System Configuration application with permissions equivalent to K2 administrator or higher. - Media access must be stopped on the K2 client you are removing. - You can remove a K2 client without disrupting the operation of the rest of the SAN. - 1.
+- You must be logged in to the K2Config application with permissions equivalent to K2 administrator or higher. - Media access must be stopped on the K2 client you are removing. - You can remove a K2 client without disrupting the operation of the rest of the SAN. - If a K2 Summit system, the write filter must be disabled. - 1.
 Stop media access on the K2 client. - 2.
 In SiteConfig, remove the K2 client. - 3.
-In the K2 System Configuration application tree view, select K2 client. - 4.
+In the K2Config application tree view, select K2 client. - 4.
 Click Remove and Yes to confirm.
 The K2 client is removed from the tree view. - 5.
 You must restart the K2 client before re-adding it to a K2 SAN or in any other way reconfiguring it for use.
-If a K2 Summit Client, the write filter must be disabled before the restart.
+If a K2 Summit system, the write filter must be disabled before the restart.